-Of the 7 courses for the minor, 3 must be 300-level courses.
+The minor in theatre requires 7 courses.
+Of these 7 courses, 3 must be 300-level courses.
 At least 5 of the 7 courses for the minor must be offered by the theatre department; the other 2 may be approved courses in departments or programs outside theatre (e.g., performance studies, gender studies, comparative literature).
 No courses for the minor may be taken using the P/N option, and all classes must be completed with a grade of C- or higher in order to be counted toward the minor.